 We’ll reach Honda Lagoon and continue on to the Toro Lake lookout (559 m), where 360 degree views of mountains, rivers, lakes and glaciers await.
 Take a moment to identify the Grey, Serrano and Paine Rivers, Serrano Valley, Mount Balmaceda and the Geike and Tyndall Glaciers before we make our descent to the Weber bridge, where our private transfer will take us to our campsite for the evening greeted with a freshly prepared welcome dinner.

-Route of the Parks of Patagonia: Kayaking Between Icebergs in Torres del Paine NP
+Route of the Parks of Patagonia: Kayaking Between Icebergs in Torres del Paine

 - 30 Minute Transfer